olgasmi/COVID/README.md

 The aim of this project was to check whether on the basis of the collected data the global and local prediction of
-a) the number of cases,
+- the number of cases,
-b) the number of deaths
+- the number of deaths
 casued by COVID-19 disease can be made.

 Data used in this project was collected by Emanuele Guidotti and David Ardia: https://covid19datahub.io/